lwang-astro/PeTar/README.md

 Please download these two codes and put in the same directory where the _PeTar_ directory exist, in order to successfully compile the code.

+### Environment:
+To successfully compile the code, the C++ compiler (e.g. gcc, icpc) needs the support of the C++11 standard.
+To use SSE/BSE package, a Fortran (77) compiler (e.g. gfortran) is needed and should be possile to provide API to c++ code (Currently ifort is not supported yet).
+The MPI compiler (e.g. mpic++) is required to use MPI.
+NVIDIA GPU and CUDA compiler is required to use GPU acceleration.
+The SIMD support is designed for the GNU and Intel compilers and is not tested using other compilers.
+Thus the GNU or Intel compilers are suggested to use.

 ### Make:
 Onces _FPDS_ and _SDAR_ are available, in the root directoy, use
 ```